hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 ## Multi-selection

-A multi-select table includes checkboxes enabling users to select multiple rows in a table for to perform bulk operations.
-Checkboxes within rows can be selected or deselected while checking or unchecking the checkbox in the table header selects or deselects the checkboxes in every row of the table body.
+A multi-select table includes checkboxes enabling users to select multiple rows in a table to perform bulk operations.
+Checking or unchecking the checkbox in the table header either selects or deselects the checkboxes on each row in the table body.
+Individual checkboxes in the rows can also be selected or deselected.

 Multi-selection consists of: